Accessibility – What is it?

-Colours are not the only visual means.
+Colors are not the only visual means.

 Balance contrast between text and background

-UX Designers who have exercised this have realised that they prefer higher contrast designs as displaying text using the minimum contrast does not diminish the value of the product or service.
+UX Designers who have exercised this have realized that they prefer higher contrast designs as displaying text using the minimum contrast does not diminish the value of the product or service.
 The ideal ratio of contrast between text and background should be 4.5:1.

 Provide visual focus indication

 The problem with many websites or apps is that the focus indicators are mainly absent.
 Try visiting a website on your phone or computer.
 To navigate through the page, one would either have to scroll down or press Tab repeatedly.
 Does the page have any glitches?
-Have you noticed any visual focus indicator during navigation?
+Have you noticed any visual focus indicators during navigation?
 Now consider the effect this has on someone who only uses an older phone or keyboard to interact.

 Avoid a component identity crisis.

 There are so many times when UI components are integrated based on one device.
-It causes accessibility issues as assistive technology do not communicate the identity and operation of these confusing components.
+It causes accessibility issues as assistive technology does not communicate the identity and operation of these confusing components.
 There is a guide on developing an accessible variant of design patterns that an app or a website commonly uses.

 Accessible app design